eygraber/jellyfin-kmp/.docs/UI.md

 [AndroidX Navigation Compose] is used together with `vice-nav` to provide navigation between `ViceDestinations`.

-The `nav` module contains the top level `NavGraphBuilder` which it provides to the `NavHost` in the `app` module.
+The `nav` module contains the top level `TemplateNav` composable, which contains a `NavHost` that acts as the root of the app's navigation graph.

 It will add `ViceDestinations` to the nav graph by creating an instance of the destination's component, which exposes a `ViceDestination` instance.

 The `NavController` is not exposed outside of `nav`.
 Instead, `ViceDestination` receives "navigation events" in the form of lambdas.
-This allows all navigation to happen centrally in the `NavGraphBuilder`, and doesn't leak navigation library implementation details into the destinations.
+This allows all navigation to happen centrally in `TemplateNav`, and doesn't leak navigation library implementation details into the destinations.
 See [Encapsulate your navigation code].

 [1]: https://developer.android.com/topic/architecture/ui-layer